ibm-cloud-docs/power-iaas/modifying-instance.md

 {: #resize_core_memory-2}
 {: tab-title="When VM is shut down"}

 To resize an existing VM that was created before 15 December 2020 to an 8x ratio of memory and core counts, you must first shut down the VM, resize it, and then activate it.
 Resize the VM at least once when the VM is shut down to enable the 8x ratio.
-If you shut down and activate, the VM it will not enable the 8x ratio of memory and core counts.
+If you shut down and activate the VM, the 8x ratio of memory and core counts are not enabled.

 ## Managing your storage volumes
 {: #modifying-volume-network}

 You can attach storage volumes to a VM instance from different storage tiers and pools.
 However, you cannot attach storage volumes to the storage pool where the root (boot) volume of the VM instance is deployed.
 To attach a storage volume, you must modify the VM instance and set the new VM instance *storagePoolAffinity* property to false.
 You can now attach mixed storage to a VM instance.
 For more information, see [How to set a VM instance to allow attaching mixed storage?](/docs/power-iaas?topic=power-iaas-powervs-faqs#mixed_storage).

+### Creating a storage volume
+{: #create-storage-vol}

 You can create a storage volume by specifying any name of your choice.
 If you want to reuse the storage volume name, you must delete the existing storage volume with the same name.
-After you delete the original volume, allow one hour before creating a new volume with the same name.
+If the existing volume is a replication-enabled volume, follow the steps to [delete a primary volume](https://test.cloud.ibm.com/docs-draft/power-iaas?topic=power-iaas-getting-started-GRS#delete-prime-vol).
+After you delete the original volume, you must allow a minimum of one hour to create a new volume with the same name.
 {: note}

+You can create a replication-enabled volume from any site.
+The site from which the replication is initiated contains what is referred to as the `primary volume`; the remote site volume is referred to as the `auxiliary volume`.
+For more information, see [Global Replication Services (GRS)](/docs/power-iaas?topic=power-iaas-getting-started-GRS).

+When you are creating a storage volume from the user interface, you can enable the volume for replication by completing the following steps:

+- In the **Global Replication Service** section, set the **Volume replication** to on.
+The name of the primary data center is displayed.
+- From the **Secondary data center** list, select the displayed secondary site name.

+The primary volume and the auxiliary volume are mapped into one-to-one relationship mode in both directions.
+These two sites are fixed and are in replication partnership in both directions.
+For more information, see [Setting up GRS](/docs/power-iaas?topic=power-iaas-getting-started-GRS#configure-GRS).

+The GRS details of the volume are displayed when you click the storage volume.

 ### Adding and managing storage volumes
 {: #adding-managing-volume}

 If you want to attach or detach a volume, complete the following steps:

 1. Go to **Virtual server instances** in the {{site.data.keyword.powerSys_notm}} user interface and click your instance.